Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 ### Delete a Scenario Group

-1. Select `Config` - `Schene Config`.
-Locate the target group and then click on the` Delete Group` icon which can be found in the lower right corner below the list.
+1. Select `Config` - `Scene Config`.
+Locate the target group and then click on the ` Delete Group` icon which can be found in the lower right corner below the list.
 2. To make sure it's not a mistaken operation, the system would have you click on the  `confirm` button in the popping-up confirmation box, as shown in the figure below.

 ## Emergency control

-Define and use a contingency plan to make suer controllers offline (most of the time) and their lamps can function on schedule.
-A contingency plan would be also fit for the occassionaly down time period of online controller.
+Define and use a contingency plan to make sure controllers offline (most of the time) and their lamps can function on schedule.
+A contingency plan would be also fit for the occasionaly down time period of online controller.
 The instruction on how to choose the plan for an emergency, see `Control` - `System Control`.

 Before creating a contingency plan, make sure the lamps are in groups.
 Lamps of the same controllers are recommended to be grouped into a same group.
 For instructions on how to group lamps, see Section [`Device` - `Group`](../part1/device).